 Percé village has attracted artists since the 1930s.
 Enjoy some free time during which you may walk along the cliffs to admire the views, meet with local artists and artists in the boutiques which are certain to inspire a multitude of gifts ideas.

 After your self-exploration, board your bus for the return transfer back to Gaspé.

 Discover the natural splendour of Forillon National Park during this panoramic half-day nature trek.

 Forillon National Park: An invitation to Land's End!

 A visit to Forillon National Park is sure to be a unique adventure.
 With the mission of preserving the wild beauty of its coast, the park features various geological formations and phenomena dating up to 450 million years old.
 Carved out of the sea, cliffs and mountains, you will marvel at 94 square miles of majestic landscapes where land joins the sea.

-Disembark the coach and start your nature walk near at the Grande Grave heritage.
-The trail called Une tournée dans les parages (A Walk Around the Area) reveals an unforgotten past and attests to the way of life of fishing families, and takes you back through fields and woods to a number of old houses and barns.
+After approximately 45-minute drive, the bus and start your nature walk near at the Grande Grave heritage.
+The trail called Les Graves reveals an unforgotten past and attests to the way of life of fishing families, and takes you back through fields and woods to a number of old houses and barns.
 Outdoor exhibits along the way recount the history of Grande-Grave.
 The bracing sea air and Forillon's magnificent panoramas are sure to make your walk all the more pleasant.

 At the conclusion of the day, board a school bus for the short journey back to Gaspé and the ship.